One of my favorite things to cook directly over lump charcoal is Picanha.

 Grab a slice of freshly baked crispy baguette, top with a slice or two of picanha and drizzle with chimichurri.
 I suggest grabbing a few on a plate, a cold beer or two and find a nice quiet place to enjoy them, you deserve it.

 Related Recipes – Grilled Carne Asada

 Brazilian Picanha Steak With Chimichurri

-- Rump cap / top sirloin x 4.5 lbs or larger
+- 4.5 lbs Rump cap or top sirloin

 - Course sea salt for seasoning (before cooking)

 - ⅓ cup olive oil extra virgin